Hazelfire/thesis/index.md

 This allows people unfamiliar to the field to learn what the components of ITPs are and why they are important.

-Some Newer ITPs were not included in the dataset, such as Lean, F* and Idris.
+Some newer ITPs were not included in the dataset, such as Lean, F* and Idris.
 These were added manually to the dataset.

 The systematic literature review we source our data from however, is already